zpliu1126/booknote/可变剪切/文献理解/paperlist.md

 +   Coordinated alterations in RNA splicing and epigenetic regulation drive leukaemogenesis

 + Multi-strategic RNA-seq analysis reveals a highresolution transcriptional landscape in cotton

++   Defining the genetic and evolutionary architecture of alternative splicing in response to infection